-Business Occupations
+3 credits

+BIO 121/121L or BIO 123/124L 4 credits

+CHEM 111 4 /112L or CHEM 121/121L 3 credits/1credit

+Petition in Spring Selection is based on the date of declaration of BIOT as a major and all A&S courses completed with a grade of "C" or better.
+(TVI GPA 2.0 or higher)

+Term 1

+BIOT 164A

+2 credits

+BIO 219/219L

+4 credits

+BIO 239 🖳 /239L

+3 credits/1credit

+CHEM 212

+4 credits

+BIOT 164B

+1 credit

+BIO 221/222

+4 credits

+BIOT 263/263L

+4 credits

+MATH 119

+MATH 120 💂

+4 credits

+Term 2

+BIOT 164C 1 credit

+BIOT 264/264L 5 credits

+Term 3

+CSCI 101 ■ or BA 150 묘 or CP 176 4 credits

+MATH 145 3 credits

+Term 4

+Term 5

+BIOT 298

+12 credits

+BIOT 164D 1 credit

+BIOT 265/265L 5 credits

+BIOT 247L 3 credits

+PHIL 245M 💂 3 credits

 BOOKKEEPING

 Certificate in Bookkeeping

 Program Description

 The Bookkeeping program provides basic accounting and computer skills for entry-level employment.
 Students also receive an introduction to business operations and to the written and verbal communication skills needed for a business career.
 The courses in this program may integrate into other Business Occupations programs.

 Career and Advancement Opportunities

 Many businesses, governmental and non-profit organizations employ accountants and/or bookkeepers.
 According to the 2003-04 U.S. Department of Labor Statistics Job Outlook Handbook, the job openings outlook, both full- and part-time, for persons with accounting education are "plentiful."
 Students can take additional courses and receive a certificate or associate of applied science degree in Accounting.
 Education in accounting often provides a competitive advantage to those seeking advancement in all aspects of business.

 Special Requirements

-None.
+None

+Contact Information

-Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-For prerequisites and a recommended course sequence, turn the page...
-BOOKKEEPING CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
-Certificate requirement = 40 credits
+Program information is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

+BOOKKEEPING CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
+Certificate requirement = 39-40 credits